 Close contacts of a person with meningococcal infection may be offered immunisation.
 The vaccine used depends on the meningococcal group causing the illness.
 (Close contacts are likely to also be advised to take medicines called antibiotics for a few days.)

 Are there any side-effects to the vaccines?

 Most people have no side-effects.
-Sometimes a mild high temperature (fever) develops for a short time.
+A mild high temperature (fever) may develop for a short time after baby injections.
 Some babies cry more and become irritable for a short time after the injection.
 Occasionally they may be sick (vomit) or have diarrhoea.
 Slight swelling, pain and redness at the injection site may occur.
 Headache and muscle aches for a short time can occur in some older children.

 None of the above side-effects is serious, and they soon settle.
-If necessary, you can give paracetamol or ibuprofen to children to ease pain and fever following immunisation.
+It is a good idea to give your baby a single dose (60 mg) of liquid infant paracetamol at the time of their MenB vaccine or soon after, as a high temperature is a little more common after this vaccine.
+If necessary, you can give paracetamol or ibuprofen to children to ease pain as well as fever following immunisation.
 Serious reactions are rare.

 Who should not be immunised?

 There are very few people who cannot be given meningococcal vaccines.